fmcwradar/Microwave_Imaging/README.md

 ## What else?
 If you have any comments feel free to write me an e-mail to m.maier@tu-braunschweig.de

-Hope you enjoy the images!
+I hope you find my scripts helpful!